ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

 !!! note "Note"
     While you can also tunnel directly to the login nodes (several VSCode extensions allow VSCode users to connect to remote servers over SSH), this has some drawbacks: (1) the resulting connections can be unstable; (2) VS Code can initiate computationally expensive processes (compilers, etc) that put undue burden on our clusters' login nodes, where resources are limited.

+!!!warning
+    To protect the security of the data on Milgram, setting up SSH tunneling to connect your local VSCode to a Milgram compute node is not permitted.

 1. Create a vscode server batch script called `vscode_slurm.sh` and submit it to the queue with `sbatch vscode_slurm.sh`.
 The script source code is attached below.